SEN. VOINOVICH INTRODUCES VISA WAIVER LEGISLATION

 economy.
 The program permitted nationals from the selected countries to

-enter the United States without a visa for up to 90 days for tourism or business.
+United States without a visa for up to 90 days for tourism or

 But there are a number of new allies who would also like to